Johnson-Rachel/Johnson-Rachel.github.io/src/pages/posts/zetrocard.md

 ---
 # ZetroCard

 Like many New Yorkers, I went canvassing for one or our mayoral candidates for the 2025 mayoral primary.
-I'd never been canvassing before but the Zohran team taught me everything I needed to know and also gave me some well designed merch including a ZetroCard to encourage me to come back and canvass several times.
+I'd never been canvassing before, but the Zohran team taught me everything I needed to know and also gave me some well designed merch including a ZetroCard to encourage me to come back and canvass several times.
 Over the weeks leading up to the election, I managed to complete my ZetroCard by canvassing in a wide variety of neighborhoods.
 It was honestly a great way to explore different neighborhoods of the city.
 Here are the neighborhoods where I canvassed:

 1. Upper West Side